 It’s now possible to buy nearly anything you can dream of online, from clothing to groceries and even cars.
-But is it possible to buy a new home from the comfort of your current residence?
+But is it possible to go through the steps of buying a house from the comfort of your current residence?

 Ready to start exploring homes in a different part of the country?
 Use one of these websites to begin your search.